marcberg/FPL_predictions/README.md

 ## To do-list

+- Improve the training-part.
-- Improve the training-part and save results from grid search.
+- Save results from grid search.
-- Add more features
+- Add more features.

-## How to run all project as-is 2023-06-29 (to be put in pipeline)
+## How to run all project as-is 2023-07-03 (to be put in pipeline)

 1. Fetch data from API - src/compontents/data/fetch_data.py
 2. Create data for ML - src/compontents/data/transform_data.py